apply

 Options

--f, --file <path> | (required) Path to the YAML file |
+-f, --file <path> | all | (required) Path to the YAML file |

---dry-run | Validate and show what would be sent, without applying |
+--dry-run | all | Validate and show what would be sent, without applying |

--y, --yes | Skip confirmation prompts (warnings still print to stderr) |
+-y, --yes | all | Skip confirmation prompts (warnings still print to stderr) |

---skip-semantic-validation | Survey only — skip semantic checks |
+--skip-semantic-validation | Survey only | Skip semantic checks — hard error on any other kind |

 Examples